ojitha/ojitha.github.io/_posts/2021-03-15-Java Nested Classes.md

 }
 ```

-In this level the class can have only final or abstract modifiers.
-Local inner classes direclty can access outer method (addItem()) local variables and parameters if they are final or effectively final.
+At this level, the class can have only final or abstract modifiers.
+Local inner classes directly can access outer method (addItem()) local variables and parameters if they are final or effectively final.

 Anonymous inner class is an inline implementation or extension of an interface or a class.